arnemorken/anypaginator/README.md

 Both pages and items can be added to the paginator.
 In the latter case, page buttons will be added automatically as needed.
 The recommended method is to simply set the "numItems" option.
 Pages and/or items may be added dynamically at any time.

-The user provides a callback function to redraw data whenever a button is pressed and anyPaginator takes care of the rest.
+The user provides a callback function to redraw data whenever a button is pressed, anyPaginator takes care of the rest.

 # Download